Updates May 2021 Note to the reader: There are now 43 different Recovery High Schools in the US. 7 Recovery Schools are Accredited by ARS.

 GOAL #2.
 To meet state requirements for awarding a secondary school diploma

-Andrew Finch, Ph.D, Associate Professor of the Practice of Human and Organizational Development at Vanderbilt University and co-founder of ARS, has been publishing studies and books on teen and college addiction and recovery since 2003; in his comparison of 4 recovery schools in 3 states, he is already seeing trends:
+Andrew Finch, Ph.D., has been publishing studies and books on teen and college addiction and recovery since 2003; in his comparison of 4 recovery schools in 3 states.
+These are the 3 trends he has seen:

 - Once the students get sober, their co-occurring disorders become noticeable in a school setting